Out and About

 - Boscastle and Tintagel – there’s even a museum of witchcraft and magic at Boscastle!

-- Crabbing in Padstow
+- Crabbing and speedboat rides in Padstow

 - Eden Project and the Lost Gardens of Heligan

-- Fishing boat trips from Newquay or Padstow, and cook mackerel on the BBQ that evening!
+- Fishing boat trips from Newquay or Padstow, and cook mackerel on the BBQ that evening

 - Gin/cider/beer/wine tasting with Tarquins, Rock Gin, Healeys, Padstow Brewery, Camel Valley Vineyard…